We are the UK Association for Accessible Formats

 Become a member today.
 Here’s how

-Accessibility Expert, Audio Calibre Library CEO and UKAAF Board Member, Mike Lewington, explain why the Marrakesh Treaty matters to print impaired people.
+Accessibility Expert, Audio Calibre Library CEO and UKAAF Board Member, Mike Lewington, summarises the most important aspects of the Govenrment’s response – and why this is good news for visually impaired and print disabled people.
 Read Mike’s blog article

 With thanks to our sustaining members.
 The RNIB is the leading charity offerinng information, support and advice to almost two million people with sight loss.